It can be scary and stressful when your website is hacked, but it needn’t be a disaster.

 3. Audit your site’s user accounts

 Check your user list via Users > All Users inside your site’s dashboard and make sure there aren’t any administrator accounts that you don’t recognize.
 Remove any suspicious user accounts.

 4. Update your WordPress secret keys

 Your site’s wp-config.php file contains secret keys/”salts” which are used for encryption.
 You should generate new secret keys and replace the old ones in that file.
 Your webhost may have an automatic tool on their side to do this.

 The measures above will help keep your site safe, but nothing is 100% guaranteed, so you should use an automated scanning service such as Jetpack Scan to make sure you are alerted of any future security threats so you can deal with them quickly.

 Removing your site from “unsafe” lists

-If your site is listed as unsafe by Google, then Google will likely still show warnings about your site even after the hack has been cleaned.
+If your site is listed as unsafe by Google or McAfee, then you will likely still see warnings on your site even after the hacked files have been cleaned or even removed.